iotaledger/documentation/channels/0.1/introduction/get-started.md

 Add the code in this step to the `start_a_new_channel()` function that you created in step 1.

-1. Create a new `Author` object
+1. Create a new channel by creating an instance of the `Author` object

     ```rust
     let mut author = Author::new("AUTHORSECRET", 2, true);
     println!("Channel address: {}", author.channel_address());
     ```

-    This object generates a new [Channels Merkle tree](../channels/merkle-tree.md) whose root is used as the channel's address.
+    The `new()` method generates a new [Merkle tree](../introduction/core-concepts.md#merkle-tree) whose root is used as the author's channel address.

     The Merkle tree is generated using the first and second arguments.

     The first argument is the author's secret string, which is used by a pseudo-random number generator to generate a seed.

+    The second argument is the height of the Merkle tree.

+    The third argument indicates whether to generate an [NTRU key pair](https://en.wikipedia.org/wiki/NTRU), which is used for allowing new subscribers.

     :::danger:Do not share the secret string
     The same secret string will always result in the same seed.